clef/clef-wordpress/readme.txt

 Or:

-1. Download the latest version of WP Clef (via the download button at the top right).
+1. Download the latest version of Clef for WordPress (via the download button at the top right).
-2. Unzip the archive and upload the `wpclef` directory to the `/wp-content/plugins/` directory on your WordPress site.
+1. Unzip the archive and upload the `wpclef` directory to the `/wp-content/plugins/` directory on your WordPress site.
-3. Activate the plugin through the "Plugins" menu in WordPress
+1. Activate the plugin through the "Plugins" menu in WordPress

 = Getting Started =

 1. If you don't already have a Clef account, download the Clef app for your [iPhone](http://itunes.apple.com/us/app/clef/id558706348?ls=1&mt=8) or [Android](https://play.google.com/store/apps/details?id=io.clef) device and sign up.
-2. With your Clef app in hand, visit the Clef settings page in your WordPress Dashboard and walk through the brief setup wizard.
+1. With your Clef app in hand, visit the Clef settings page in your WordPress Dashboard and walk through the brief setup wizard.

 If you have any questions or problems, don't hesitate to contact Clef support at [support@getclef.com](mailto:support@getclef.com).

 == Frequently Asked Questions ==